Wade-Protocol/info/README.md

 ---

 ## **Community Reward Pool**
-The Community Reward Pool incentivizes loyalty and honesty within the ecosystem.
+The Community Reward Pool incentivize loyalty and honesty within the ecosystem.

 ### Sources of the Reward Pool:
 1. **Withdrawal Fees**: Charged when users break bonds or dissolve them prematurely.